19 Formative Assessment Examples To Enhance Teaching and Learning

 6. Exit tickets or exit slips

 These are short low-stakes questions that are issued at the end of a lesson and often handed in as the pupil leaves the classroom.
-They are used to assess whether students have met the learning outcomes from the lesson to inform the teacher’s plan for the following lesson.
+By incorporating them into their teaching methods, teachers can assess whether students have met the learning outcomes from the lesson to inform the teacher’s plan for the following lesson.

 In most cases, students won’t receive their exit tickets back; their purpose is to provide the teacher with feedback about whether the lesson’s learning objectives were achieved by the class.
 If the exit tickets reveal many incorrect answers, the teacher would need to address the misunderstanding with the class at the start of their next lesson.